Death

 - Birth control, women’s employment

-- Improvements with infant health & obstetrics
+- Better infant health & obstetrics

-- Vaccinations, antibiotics, plus
+- Vaccinations, antibiotics

 The 21st century has been the: